What is the Inventory Days Ratio?

-Any downward trend in the inventory days ratio means that inventory levels are being kept under control in relation to the level of sales.
-However, care must be taken not to let the inventory days ratio fall too low as this may eventually result in inventory shortages as demand fluctuates.
+In contrast any downward trend in the days ratio means that inventory levels are being kept under control in relation to the level of sales.
+However, care must be taken not to let the ratio fall too low as this may eventually result in inventories shortages as demand fluctuates.

 - The days of inventory on hand will vary from industry to industry.
 To make comparisons you need to use a comparable business operating in your sector.

-- The days in inventory should be a low as possible without causing inventory shortages.
-It is generally accepted that money tied up in inventory earns very little or nothing for the business.
+- The days in inventory should be a low as possible without causing shortages.
+It is generally accepted that money tied up in inventories earns very little or nothing for the business.